amoschen-ygtq/ygtasolutions_com/content/learn/serverless-integration-for-large-language-model-llm-using-aws-lambda/01-hello-world-from-ollama/index.md

 Open Visual Studio Code and then use its **Open Folder...** function under the File menu to open the folder `llm_with_lambda` folder we created previously.

-The DevContainer extension will recogonize the `.devcontainer` folder and the settings specified in the JSON file.
+The DevContainer extension will recognize the `.devcontainer` folder and the settings specified in the JSON file.
 It will pull the Docker image specified in the JSON from Microsoft and run in your local Docker engine.

 Visual Studio Code will then use this Docker container as the development environment.